It’s a very difficult question to answer, how important are parents in table tennis, or as a sporting parent in general?

 This is my weakness, and as external support increased, I felt the pressure to perform for others.
-I really struggled to control my nerves, often wanting to win for my supports and team mates.
+I really struggled to control my nerves, often wanting to win for my supports and teammates.
 I was not used to playing for anyone but myself.

-One small event called Maccabi Open, was clear proof that i struggled to preform when others support me.
+One small event called Maccabi Open was clear proof that I struggled to perform when others support me.
 I was the best and most well-known player in the event.
 All the young players, parents and even opposing players inflicted pressure on me to win the event each year.
-For 10 years I lost in the semi's or final, I was unable to control my nerves.
+For 10 years I lost in the semi’s or final, I was unable to control my nerves.
 If you took the external pressure away I may have won the event 8 out of the 10 years.
 I wanted to perform so much for the people who supported me and instead of the support elevating me, it deflated my performance.
-Aged 29, I finally crossed the line, I became more accustomed to the pressure and my close family did not attend for the firs time.
+Aged 29, I finally crossed the line, I became more accustomed to the pressure and my close family did not attend for the first time.
 I was also able to focus on secluding myself from people on the day due to experience.
 Even though the tournament is insignificant in the grand scheme of table tennis, it was a huge success in my mind.
 I was able to absorb the external pressure and managed to handle my nerves.

 Handling Pressure, internal and external

-I was accustomed to self pressure and enabled myself on most occasions to perform at my personal peak.
-Unfortunately i was not exposed to external pressures and when they sneaked into my playing career it changed my whole world.
+I was accustomed to self-pressure and enabled myself on most occasions to perform at my personal peak.
+Unfortunately, I was not exposed to external pressures and when they sneaked into my playing career it changed my whole world.
 I believe if want to be great at any given industry we must learn to develop ourselves under both scenarios.
 Self and external pressures.

 I’ve read many books and seen many world champions and world-class athletes achieve because of their parent’s or loved ones supporting them.